 Using student-level data to drive teacher learning

-Your leadership team can use this rich data to collaborate with staff in regards to how teachers could be further supported to improve their teaching practice, and evaluate the impact of professional learning on student outcomes.
+Your leadership team can use this data to collaborate with and support teachers to deepen their teaching practice.
+A range of qualitative and quantitative can also be used over the longer term to evaluate the impact of professional learning on student progress and achievement.

 The following reflective questions will help your school consider how professional learning could be considered at each stage of the School Excellence cycle.

 - What is the current level of staff expertise within your school?

 - How do we currently use the Australian Professional Standards for Teachers and the Australian Professional Standards for Principals as a mechanism to support teaching staff and school leaders to reflect on their professional capability?

 - How does your school’s current approach facilitate HIPL?

 - What capabilities do your teaching and non-teaching staff require if your school is to improve student learning outcomes and achieve the improvement measures in your SIP?

 - How will you collaborate with and support staff to identify and address gaps between their teaching expertise and identified student need?

 - What strategies will you include in your evaluation plan to determine the impact of professional learning initiatives on the achievement of improvement measures?